 The most noteworthy point of velocity is that it is a quantitative metric, it does not cater to quantitative insights.
 Although velocity is one of the standard metrics, it does not identify the quality of the output, nor does it measure the competence or performance of the team.

-Consistent velocity indicates that the team is moving in the right direction while a decline shows that the team needs to work on its performance.
+Moving on, another most commonly used metrics to track agile team performance is velocity.
+It indicates that the team is moving in the right direction, while a decline shows that the team needs to work on its performance.

 3. Epic And Release Burndown